PappaSlask/Max-Payne-Remixed-Demo/README.md

 Don't steal my work.
 If you share it somewhere please do credit me

 Known issues: Faded crosshair.
-Will fix in v0.3!
+Will fix in futur version

+Changelog:
+v0.1 - Retargeted some textures
+v0.2 - Fixed muzzle flashes and particles, tweaked lighting and materials v0.3 - Removed normals from surfaces that shouldn't have